Listen to this story

-In total, 536 humans have been in space.
+In total, 566 humans have been in space.
 Ever.
 They’re the only ones who have seen our spheroid planet from above.
-And yet most of the seven billion of us alive today would agree that the earth is round.
+And yet most of the nearly eight billion of us alive today would agree that the earth is round.
 Ask yourself why you believe that.
 How do you know?

 Consider a few more.
 How do you know that…

 … everything around you is made up of things called “atoms”?

 If you’re not a physicist, oncologist, or historian, how do you know these things?